Ricky Seals-Jones Player Prop Bets for NFL Week 7 | Washington vs. Green Bay 10/24/2021

 Matchup vs. Green Bay

-- In his one matchup against the Packers, Seals-Jones' 10 receiving yards total is 27.5 less than his over/under for Sunday's game (37.5).
+- Seals-Jones' 10 receiving yards in his one matchup against the Packers are 27.5 fewer than his over/under for Sunday's game.

-- Seals-Jones did not have a touchdown catch in that matchup against the Packers.
+- Seals-Jones did not have a touchdown catch in that outing against the Packers.

-- At 2.2 passing TDs conceded per game, the Packers defense is ranked 26th in the NFL.
+- With 13 passing TDs allowed this season, the Packers defense is ranked 26th in the NFL.

 Recent Performances